Track ML models with MLflow and Azure Machine Learning

 The information in this document is primarily for data scientists and developers who want to monitor the model training process.
 If you are an administrator interested in monitoring resource usage and events from Azure Machine Learning, such as quotas, completed training runs, or completed model deployments, see Monitoring Azure Machine Learning.

-- Install the Azure Machine Learning SDK on your local computer The SDK provides the connectivity for MLflow to access your workspace.
+azureml-coreof the The Azure Machine Learning Python SDK, which provides the connectivity for MLflow to access your workspace.

 - Create an Azure Machine Learning Workspace.

 MLflow Tracking with Azure Machine Learning lets you store the logged metrics and artifacts from your local runs into your Azure Machine Learning workspace.